Expanding Access To In-Demand IT Career Pathways

 25%

-of participants enrolled in WBL
+of Participants Enrolled in WBL

 For example:

-Based on local demand, the JFF team will also address talent needs in several higher-wage occupations, including IT Project Manager (median wage: $90,270), Data Analyst (median wage: $90,270), and UX Designer (median wage: $73,760).
+Based on local demand, the JFF team will also address talent needs in several higher-wage occupations, including IT support (median wage: $57,000), data analyst (median wage: $92,000 and higher), and cybersecurity (median entry-level wage: $100,000 and higher).

 RITEI Sites